ssoulless/RoRmaily/README.md

 **OneTimeMailing** deliveres are performed only once to single recpient at scheduled delivery time.
 Is fully automatic and its delivery can't be manually triggered.
 OneTimeMailing schedules are created basing on `start_at` attribute individually for each recipient.

 **PeriodicalMailing** handles multiple, periodical email deliveries to single recipient.
-It is also automatic and apart `start_at` attribute uses also a `period` whichdefines time distance between consecutive deliveries.
+It is also automatic and apart `start_at` attribute uses also a `period` which defines time distance between consecutive deliveries.

-**Sequence** allows to send multiple different mailings to given entity with various time delays.
-It is achieved by defining SequenceMailings associated to Sequence with delivery delays stored in `absolute_delay` attributes.
+**Sequence** allows yout to send multiple different mailings to given entity with various time delays.
+It is achieved by defining SequenceMailings associated to Sequence with delivery delays stored in their `absolute_delay` attributes.
 Mailing delivery delay is calculated from a point in time defined in Sequence's `start_at` attribute (similarly to PeriodicalMailing).

 ### Procs and Liquid syntax